 - Create a formal process for helping fiduciaries understand and document their responsibilities.

 - Ensure committee members engage in a proactive, organized process that is documented.

-If you can help your 401k clients with the steps outlined above, they’ll be better prepared to demonstrate the prudent management and oversight of their plan.
+If you can help your 401k clients with the steps outlined below, they’ll be better prepared to demonstrate the prudent management and oversight of their plan.